razius/razius.com/content/articles/tech/backup-and-restore-installed-packages-on-debian-ubuntu.rst

 :date: 2012-03-05 10:24
 :tags: debian, dpkg, linux
 :slug: backup-and-restore-installed-packages-on-debian-ubuntu
+:description: Backup your list of installed packages on Debian/Ubuntu for easy restoration after an OS reinstall.

 If you want to reinstall a server or a desktop and want to install the same packages after reinstalling the operating system you can easily do that with dpkg.